+CPE clinical training at HSL provides important resources for the congregational rabbinate or ministry, as well as for aspiring or current healthcare chaplains.
 Using an adult education model of action/reflection/integration, CPE students learn to develop their personal gifts for pastoral care through a disciplined program of learning, self-reflection, and clinical application.

-The CPE curriculum at Hebrew SeniorLife moves through spiritual care as it relates to aging, illnesses of aging, family caregivers, bioethical decision-making, dying, and bereavement.
-Special attention is given to cultural and demographic diversity as this impacts spiritual issues.
+The CPE curriculum at HSL moves through spiritual care as it relates to aging, illnesses of aging, family caregivers, bioethical decision-making, dying, and bereavement.
+Special attention is given to cultural and demographic diversity as it impacts spiritual issues.
 Units at HSL also include attention to spiritual caregiving in situations of dementia and surrounding end of life.
 Primary attention is placed on spiritual care through a Jewish lens; students who wish to learn about Christian spiritual care may make this one of their learning goals.

 Students learn a Jewish approach to pastoral care and working with seniors, their families, and staff.
 English will be the predominant language of the educational program, and applicants must be fluent in spoken and written English.
 The CPE program welcomes both Jewish and non-Jewish applicants.
-Special opportunities are available for Russian-speaking applicants, as a significant portion of HRC residents speak Russian; some allowances can be negotiated individually for Russian-speaking students or Israeli students who need to do some of their assignments orally rather than in writing.
+Special opportunities are available for Russian-speaking applicants, as a significant portion of HRC patients speak Russian; some allowances can be negotiated individually for Russian-speaking students or Israeli students who need to do some of their assignments orally rather than in writing.